rorywalsh/CsoundUnity/Documentation~/presets.md

 - **JSON preset**: this is meant to be used at runtime, when you want to save the channels of a **CsoundUnity** instance but you cannot save a *ScriptableObject*.
 After saving the JSON file in a known location, you will be able to reload it in a **CsoundUnity** instance which uses the same csd.

 - **GLOBAL JSON preset**: this kind of preset is meant to be used when you want to save the whole state of a **CsoundUnity** instance.
-It is very similar as saving a Unity preset, but this works also at runtime, since it comes as JSON file.
-It is useful when you want to carry over for example the **CsoundUnity** settings like the Environment Settings.
+It is very similar as saving a Unity preset, but this works also at runtime, since it comes as a JSON file.
+It is useful when you want to carry over for example the **CsoundUnity** settings like the *Environment Settings*.

-The **CsoundUnity** inspector has a Preset section which you can expand.
+The **CsoundUnity** inspector has a *Preset* section which you can expand.

 ### Load